 Cacti make excellent houseplants, and under the right conditions, they can be grown indoors year-round.
 However, compared to other types of plants, cacti have unique needs when it comes to soil and regular potting mix or potting soil is often not sufficient.
-Luckily, specialty “cactus soil” is readily available at most nurseries and garden centers, and you can even create your own if necessary.
+Luckily, specialty cactus soil is readily available at most nurseries and garden centers, and you can even create your own if necessary.

-You may be wondering what cactus soil is and how it differs from a regular potting mix.
+You might be wondering what cactus soil is and how it differs from a regular potting mix.
 You might even be considering whether cactus soil is really necessary to grow happy, healthy cacti indoors.

 Here’s the lowdown on why cactus soil rocks (pun intended!) and why you should be using it for all of your cacti.

 What is Cactus Soil?